 sudo nano /usr/share/grafana/.credentials

-Now enter your Access Key ID, your Secret Key and your Region as in the example below.
-Of course, replacing the zeros with your own keys.
+Now enter your Access Key ID, your Secret Key, and your Region as in the example below.
+Of course, replace the zeros with your own keys.
 Save with CTRL + O and leave the file with CTRL + X.